dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17 display all the lines in the file /etc/passwd that do not contain the pattern bin
 18 display all lines of the /etc/ssh/sshd_config starting with a letter (incl uppercase)
 19 replace all characters A and c from input to Z and e respectively
+20 create a script that removes all letters c and C from input